tbar4/Learning_Java/src/Ch_07_Single_Dimensional_Arrays/Single_Dimensional_Arrays.md

 You may wonder why after m is invoked, x remains 1, but y[0] becomes 5555.
 This is because y and numbers, although they are independent variables, reference the same array.
 When m(x, y) is invoked,the values of x and y are passed to number and numbers.
 Since y contains the reference value to the array, numbers now contains the same reference value to the same array.

+--- Reference TestPassArray.java ---
+The two elements are not swapped using the swap method.
+However, they are swapped using the swapFirstTwoInArray method.
+Since the parameters in the swap method are primitive type, the values of a[0] and a[1] are passed to n1 and n2 inside the method when invoking swap(a[0], a[1]).
+The memory locations for n1 and n2 are independent of the ones for a[0] and a[1].
+The contents of the array are not affected by this call.

+The parameter in the swapFirstTwoInArray method is an array.
+The reference of the array is passed to the method.
+Thus, the variables a (outside the method) and array (inside the method) both refer to the same array in the same memory location.
+Therefore, swapping array[0] with array[1] inside the method swapFirstTwoInArray is the same as swapping a[0] with a[1] outside of the method.